DaveParr/snakes_and_lambdas/slides.md

    1. Accept event 2 and process - "warmed up"
    2. Timeout and kill lambda

-there can be multiple machines to
+There can be multiple _concurrent_ machines too

 ---~